The 6 AM Weekday Ride & Scooters

 With a goal, clearly set, I went to bed with a little read and hoped like hell I would sleep until 4:30, but I was still adjusting, and it was another up again, down again night.
 Fortunately I was up again, when I needed to be up, and I grabbed some clean, yes clean, shorts and a shirt, but donned the same stinky pair of socks I had ridden since I got there, loaded up the bike, and set out.

 I wish not to repeat prose about my trip that has already been written, and I will adhere to that here, however, there was something unique in THIS morning that I had not experienced in the prior morning.
 On the road between Pa Tong, and Kamala, after the up/down windy chicanes, when the road began its ascent to the needle top I noticed, on the other side of the road, a light like mine, only, it was 12-15 feet in the air.
 Puzzled, was I, and stare I stared, and blink I blinked, and internally scratch, I scratched my thoughts: “What the fug am I looking at?”
 Amazing how only a few meters can change everything, because after a few meters, the smell hit me.
 “Elephant”, or as Christopher Robin would say “Hefalump”.
 Someone was moving an Elephant at night on the road without a transport vehicle, barebacked with only a head and tail lamp.
 You just don’t see that every day.
-When I texted this info to my friend Cliff, “Are you Drunk?” was his replay, which conveyed the level of disbelief associated with this sighting.
+When I texted this info to my friend Cliff, “Are you Drunk?” was his reply, which conveyed the level of disbelief associated with this sighting.

 Aside from a Hefalump sighting, the rest of the journey to the ride start was the same as previously described.
 I arrived well ahead of time, and since I met the ride at the traffic light, that was where I returned to.
-There I found a place to sit, and I downed two bananas that I had pre-maturely grabbed from the breakfast buffet that morning.
+There I found a place to sit, and I downed two bananas that I had “pre-maturely” grabbed from the breakfast buffet that morning.
 “Sir, the buffet opens at 6.
 We are not ready yet” was supposed to warn me off.
 “So sorry.
 I just need bananas for my ride pleeeeeeease”.
 I was not lying.

 Mark rode up and pointed me to the two fellows down the block waiting at the bike shop.
 I really had just made it in time on Sunday, because if not for a Red light, I would have missed them!
 Introduced I was, names quickly forgotten, we set off.

 I have done many weekday rides.
 For me, they are usually pre-work rides, so 30 miles, 40 at most.
 “Hey, Mark, so what are we up to?”
 I asked.
 I was thinking 30-40 must mean we stay around the North Central part of the island, maybe some small hills, maybe I get to visit some parts of the island I haven’t seen yet.
-“Just sit in, you’ll love this ride” was my answer.
+“Just sit in, you’ll love this ride” was his answer.
 So, I sat in.
 We rode out to the 402 again, turned North, not expectantly, and I followed along.
 We rode double pace line out to the 402, Mark and I chatting.
 When we got to the 402 we dropped back into single pace line and pretty soon, the Komatsu sign was passed, the 13 kilometers to the airport turnoff evaporated, and just as I was about to question our destination, we turned left and the road began to gain elevation.
 Mark immediately jumped around the 3 us and opened a gap.
 Not knowing what I was in for I simply followed wheel.
 Now, its a funny thing about people who attack a hill.
 Sometimes they have it, and sometimes they don’t.
 Mark got about 50 meters in front of us, and then the distance between us started to decrease.
 BMC was on the front of the chase, and the other red shirt was starting to get gapped.
 I jumped around red shirt and got on BMC’s wheel as we closed down on Mark.
-I had no idea how long this climb went on but it was the kind of climb where decent power to weight ratios were in my favor, and I felt pretty good.
+I had no idea how long this climb went on but it was the kind of climb where decent power to weight ratios were in my favor, and I felt pretty strong.

-Being unfamiliar with the road, I have learned from past faux-pas that if you are the new rider, then don’t be in the front, because you WILL make a wrong turn that will be costly.
+Being unfamiliar with the road, I have learned from past faux-pas that if you are the new rider, then don’t be in the front, because you WILL make a wrong turn and THAT, will be costly.
 So, I followed.
 As we passed Mark, like he was standing still, I heard something like “Hellllloooo”, and soon I could see the top of the rise another 200 meters ahead.
 At 200 meters, that could have been a false top, but it turned out to be the real top, and soon BMC and I were flying down the other side, chicaning, left bend, right bend, flying along.
 I took a few glances every now and then to see how our dropped brethren were trying to bridge back, and simply applied as much effort as was needed to hold BMC’s wheel.
 We rode this gap all the way back to the 402.
 Turns out this little side road was simply the other two sides of a large box whose other two sides were the 402.

 As we approached the Check Point, which if you recall from the story a couple postings ago, was the last point before leaving Phuket Island for the mainland, I chatted up Red Shirt, and asked “What am I into here?”.
 Red Shirt indicated that this was “Marks ride”, and with Mark on the front, I bridged up to Mark.
 “So, Mark.
 This ride is really great.
 I am enjoying it immensely.
 There is just one thing.
 My time is not really my own.
 I am traveling with family, and they are going to expect me back at the hotel, and ready for everything that they want to do today.”
 “I understand completely Eric.” he began.
 “Over the bridge, just beyond there is a turn-around.
 Just sit in and I will point it out if you don’t see it.
 Great to have you along, go have a blast with your family and come out and play again.”